WyattGMadden/measles_nn_hpc/README.md

 # Neural networks for endemic measles dynamics: comparative analysis and integration with mechanistic models

-This repo contains all code used to prodocue results referenced in paper.
+This repo contains code to reproduce all results referenced in paper.

-Run makefile to reproduce all figures and tables.
+Run makefile to fit models and produce all figures and tables.

-Figures and tables will be created in 'output/figures' and 'output/tables' respectively.
+Figures and tables will be created in 'output/figures/' and 'output/tables/' directories respectively.

 dependencies: